If consciousness is dynamically relevant, artificial intelligence isn't conscious: Preliminaries

 The class of theories which is relevant in the present context are physical theories, on the one hand, and theories of consciousness, on the other hand.
 We use the symbol $\Phys$ to denote physical theories that have been discovered by the natural sciences, in so far as they are relevant for AI or consciousness.
 Examples are theories of neuroscience, biology, chemistry, computer science and physics.

-Different theories describe systems at different levels~\cite{list2019levels}, and in some cases, the states of a system posited by one theory $T$ (the ``lower'' level) can (in principle) be mapped to sates of another theory $T'$ (the ``higher'' level).
+Different theories describe systems at different levels~\cite{list2019levels}, and in some cases, the states of a system posited by one theory $T$ (the ``lower'' level) can (in principle) be mapped to states of another theory $T'$ (the ``higher'' level).
 If this is the case, we write $T < T'$.
 Because dynamical evolutions are sequences of states, if $T < T'$, we can map any dynamical evolution $k_T$ of $T$ to a (not necessarily dynamical) evolution of $T'$, which we denote as $k_T|_{T'}$.
-We assume that there is a fundamental physical theory $T_F \in \Phys$ that can be mapped to states of any other physical theory in $\Phys$, so that $T_F < T $ for all $T \in \Phys$.
-It is likely that the states of quantum theory can, in principle, be mapped to states of all physical theories in~$\Phys$, which is why for all practical purposes we can think of $T_F$ as quantum theory.